goong-io/goong-io.github.io/docs/pages/example/goong-geocoder-without-map.md

 ---
 title: Use the geocoder without a map
-description: Use goong-geocoder-js to display a search box without a map
+description: Use goong-geocoder-js to display a search box without a map.
 topics:
-  - Maps
+  - Geocoder
 thumbnail: 3d-buildings
 contentType: example
 layout: example